mitch-perry/GameCom/README.md

 - GutModel/

-  Models, code, and output files for reproducing results in Section 4.2 for the Gut microbiome model.
+  Models, code, and output files for reproducing results in Section 4.2 in the main text and Section S.4.2 in the *SI* for the Gut microbiome model.
   - GameCom/

     Has final data for creating Figure 3 in the main text, as well as the following Jupyter notebooks for creating this data: